What’s in your… water area?

 - Don’t be prescriptive!
 Water is a basic natural material that we should make sure is used without constraint or with the expectation that there is a ‘correct’ approach to its use.
 The main basic skill you are enabling is the exploration of water and its nature

-- Water is by its nature a fascinating substance and children are generally drawn to it (how often do we have to set boundaries on the number of children in such an area at one time – this in itself is a great opportunity for development of the language of negotiation).
+- Water is a fascinating substance and children are generally drawn to it (how often do we have to set boundaries on the number of children in such an area at one time – this in itself is a great opportunity for development of the language of negotiation).
 Find a way that works for you and your children, such as having:

 - a specific day or session that named children can use it, although this can be quite restrictive